The Rev. Dr. Barbara K. Lundblad

 Organization: Union Theological Seminary, New York, NY

-The Rev. Dr. Barbara K. Lundblad is the Joe R. Engle professor of preaching at Union Theological Seminary in New York City.
+The Rev. Dr. Barbara K. Lundblad is the Joe R. Engle Professor of Preaching Emerita, Union

-Barbara Kay Lundblad, received a B.A. in English from Augustana College (1966), the M.Div. from Yale Divinity School (1979), and the D.D. from Lutheran School of Theology in Chicago.
+Lundblad, an ordained Lutheran minister, is a graduate of Augustana College in Rock Island, Ill.
+She earned her M.Div. from Yale Divinity School and a D.D. from Lutheran School of Theology in Chicago.
+Early in her ministry she was engaged in youth ministry in the Twin Cities of Minnesota where she currently resides.
 An ordained minister of the Evangelical Lutheran Church in America, she served 16 years as a parish pastor in New York City, as well as campus pastor at Lehman College and New York University.
-She has taught preaching at Yale Divinity School, Princeton Theological Seminary, Hebrew Union College, and in the D.Min. program of the Association of Chicago Theological Schools.
+She has taught preaching at Yale Divinity School, Princeton Theological Seminary, Hebrew Union College, and the Association of Chicago Theological Schools.
 In 2007, she served as president of the Academy of Homiletics.
-Her teaching interests include preaching in partnership with the congregation, preaching and social transformation, new forms of preaching, and preaching as an integral part of worship.
+Lundblad taught at Union Theological Seminary from 1997 to 2014.

 During her sabbatical in 2004, Prof. Lundblad participated in a study trip to Israel and Palestine, sponsored by the Lutheran School of Theology in Chicago.
 Her “journey though that beautiful, troubled land marked by many clashing images” and her “deeply moving visits with people in Israel and the West Bank” have undoubtedly only served to enhance the quality of her preaching and teaching.